Find out how much you can afford today

 • Life insurance: You don’t need life insurance when buying a house and taking out a mortgage but it can be a very good idea to do so if you have dependents that rely on your income.
 See our guide to life insurance.
 It’s advisable to shop around for life insurance.
 Our partners at LifeSearch compare quotes from a range of major UK life insurers and offer fee free advice and no obligation quotes.

-These include the mortgage fees for taking out the loan such as arrangement fees, mortgage val
+These include the mortgage fees for taking out the loan such as arrangement fees and a mortgage valuation.

 Mortgage FeesHow much you may typically pay